dbrgn/iboardbot-web/README.md

 ## Starting

-This project currently requires Rust nightly.
+This project currently requires Rust 1.26+.
 The easiest way to get that is through [rustup](https://rustup.rs/).

 To start the server: